dinethmeegoda/Continuum-Flow/README.md

   - There are a few early returns in the original implementation.
 We believe this is also undefined behavior in mesh shaders, with certain restrictions.
 We tried our best to accomplish the same computation-savings by similar means, but it may not be comparable.
   - Again, workgroup-size sensitivity and potentially engine differences.

-## PBD Voxelization

-The project initially aimed to integrate [Position-Based Dynamics (PBD)](https://dl.acm.org/doi/pdf/10.1145/3677388.3696322) into a particle-based material point method (PBMPM) for soft-body deformation and destruction, inspired by the methodology described in the Mesh Mortal Kombat paper.
-The paper proposes using PBD particles to simulate destructible meshes by enforcing distance and face-to-face voxel constraints through a Gram-Schmidt orthogonalization-based method.
-These constraints allow the soft-body to break apart while maintaining visually plausible deformations.
-At the start of the project, we successfully implemented the basic PBD particle framework, including the initialization of constraints between particles.
-However, as we progressed and reached Milestone 2, several challenges became apparent:
-* Lack of Detailed Mathematical Framework: The Mesh Mortal Kombat paper provides a high-level description of the methodology but lacks sufficient detail on the mathematical underpinnings of the Gram-Schmidt constraints for real-time destructible soft bodies.
-Implementing these constraints in a way that integrates seamlessly with the PBMPM pipeline proved to be nontrivial without additional theoretical guidance.
-* Integration Complexity: Integrating the PBD-based soft-body deformation into the PBMPM pipeline created challenges due to the differences in how the two frameworks handle deformation and constraints.
-PBD is inherently position-based, while PBMPM relies on deformation gradients and stress tensors.
-Bridging these paradigms would have required significant restructuring of the particle and grid interactions.
-* Performance Considerations: Real-time performance was a key goal of this project.
-The additional computational overhead of implementing and solving the PBD constraints, especially in 3D with face-to-face voxel interactions, introduced performance bottlenecks that conflicted with our performance objectives.

-By prioritizing the core objectives of the project—developing a scalable and visually realistic PBMPM rendering system—we were able to achieve a stable and efficient framework for soft-body deformation.
-Although we chose not to implement the PBD-based soft-body destruction this time, the team decided to further explore the method to integrate PBD into this project in the future.

 # Simulation Analysis, Performance Review

 ## ImGui Toggles